laiquet/idtrackerai-enhanced/docs/source/how_to_install.rst

 For Ubuntu users
 ----------------

-Give your OS a chance to install drivers by running a general update with:
+Give your OS a chance to install drivers by its own by running a general update with:

 .. code-block:: bash